create3000/x_ite/docs/_posts/reference/browser-services.md

 #### String **getBrowserOption** (*String name*)

-Returns a browser option with the corresponding name.
+Returns a browser option with the corresponding *name*.

 ##### Browser Options